A data management system for machine learning research of tokamak: Discussion and Conclusion

-A new data management system suitable for fusion AI model R\&D of EAST tokamak has been designed and developed.
+As the fusion community is increasing interest in data-driven ML research, the traditional MDSplus database is increasingly showing its limitations in ML research.
+To fully harness the transformative potential that ML might provide in many fusion energy-related fields, these flaws must be remedied.
+The idea of Fused Data Platforms (FDP)\cite{Humphreys2020} for ML research is gaining more and more attention.
+In the present work, A new data management system suitable for fusion ML model R\&D of EAST tokamak has been designed and developed to primary achieve the idea.
+The system not only accommodates algorithm-driven, high I/O tokamak data access but also provides a series of advanced interfaces for more efficient machine learning data generation.
 The system has the following main functions: data conversion from MDSplus original data, error correction, concatenating buffer sequence generation, bucketing sequence generation, and data statistics.
-All functions have been developed and have been tested on the latest machine learning work about outermost magnetic field reconstruction.
+All functions have been developed and have been tested on real fusion ML work about the last closed magnetic surface reconstruction \cite{Wan2022b}.

-We will test our system in several tokamak databases and develop compatible visualization tools in future work.
-The error correction engine will be upgraded by analyzing each tokamak diagnosis and will process the values exceeding the corresponding diagnostic limitation.
-An automatic data cleaning will be developed to automatic filter out outlier experiments and error experiments.
+In future work, the error correction engine will be upgraded by analyzing each tokamak diagnosis and will process the values exceeding the corresponding diagnostic limitation.
+An automatic data cleaning will be developed to automatically filter out outlier experiments and error experiments.
+Further, we intend to focus on building a platform to provide an integrated environment for machine learning and data exploration studies supported by a common interface.
+Finally, We will test our system in several tokamak databases and develop compatible visualization tools to accelerate data-driven ML research in the fusion community.